gkothar1/marss-riscv-images/README.md

 # RISCV Disk Images

-This repository contains a serious of disk images, kernels and riscvemu configurations for development purposes.
+This repository contains a series of disk images, kernels and riscvemu configurations for development purposes.

 # How to use?